-- Who – typically schools will implement filtering based on age group, with content restricted more heavily for younger pupils.
+Typically schools will implement filtering based on age group, with content restricted more heavily for younger pupils.
 Staff may still have filtering applied, but with a much less restrictive policy.
-These groups can come from existing authentication systems such as Microsoft Active Directory and Google G Suite.
-It is also possible to apply filtering policies to individual users if required.
+These groups can come from existing authentication systems such as Microsoft Active Directory and Google GSuite.

-Schools can also create their own categories to apply rules such as walled gardens – which may be used during exams, prep or isolation to limit users to a specific list of websites only.
-These rules may also be delegated to staff, who may be granted the ability to edit specific portions of the filtering policy.
+Schools can also create their own categories to apply rules, such as walled gardens.
+These may be used during exams, prep or can be used to limit users to a specific list of websites only.
+These rules may also be delegated to staff, who are granted the ability to edit specific portions of the filtering policy.

 If you have a question or would like to arrange a demonstration of the UK’s No.1 Web Filter, please get in touch.
 We’d be delighted to help.